Skip to main content

 Laptop System Requirements for Undergraduates

-All undergraduate students entering Electrical and Computer Engineering are required to have a laptop for use in course work.
-Laptops do not need to be brought to campus on a daily basis, but individual courses may require that a laptop be brought to class or lab sessions.
+All undergraduate students entering Electrical and Computer Engineering are required to have a Windows laptop for use in course work.
+Individual courses may require that a laptop be brought to class or lab sessions.

-It is the student's responsibility to ensure their laptop meets or exceeds the following requirments.
+It is the student's responsibility to ensure their laptop meets or exceeds the following requirements.

 Undergraduate students will be required to install specific software packages on their laptops.
 Some of the software packages used in our program are only available on the Microsoft Windows Platform.
-Due to this need, all students are required to have a laptop witha Windows operating system.
-Required software for courses are not fully compatible with macOS devices.
+Due to this need, all students are required to have a laptop with a Windows operating system.
+Required software for some courses are not fully compatible with a macOS device.

 PC Minimum Requirements